COVID-19 and Pets– What Does it Mean for Our Fur Babies?

 Felines were also able to transmit the coronavirus infection to other cats.
 So if you have multiple animals, this may be worth noting.

 Can animals transmit the virus to humans?

-Although there isn’t evidence of pets spreading the virus to humans, the mink is suspected passing Covid-19 on to humans.
+Although there isn’t evidence of pets spreading the virus to humans, the mink is suspected of passing Covid-19 on to humans.
 In the Netherlands, a study looked at 16 mink farms.
-They found that over two thirds of workers had a coronavirus infection.
+They found that over two-thirds of workers had a coronavirus infection.
 Genetic testing suggested that some contacted the virus from the minks.
 The study did note; however, that we need more research in this area to further substantiate results.

 Even though there’s a low risk of pets passing on the virus to humans, it’s important to practice healthy habits.
 These promote good pet hygiene so that pets don’t pass on other diseases that could also be harmful to humans, especially young children, older people, or those with weakened immune systems.